 Look at the Relationship as a Whole

 As much as you are probably seeing red—and you have every right to—do your best to take a step back and look at the relationship as a whole.
 If your partner has a long history of cheating or being dishonest, and this just feels like one more confirmation of that, then you need to take a long, hard look at why you’re marrying this person.
 If this was an absolute drunken mistake or a slip-up and it’s never happened before, you might want to be forgiving.
-It's totally your call, but a good rule of thumb is whether or not it fits a pattern of behavior.
-And remember, they say when someone shows you who they are, you should believe them.
+It's totally your call, but a good rule of thumb is to consider whether or not it fits a pattern of behavior.

 Think About Whether the Relationship Is Fixable